tytydraco/yessleep/out/I_Worked_As_A_Flight_Attendant_Back_In_1994_But_Something_Happened_That_Made_Me_Quit.md

 I was ecstatic as this was my dream job.

-During my first week there, I made friends with the other flight attendants.
-I had become especially close to 2 of the flight attendants, Mandy and Tasha.
+During my first week there, I made friends with the other flight attendants and had become especially close to 2 of the flight attendants, Mandy and Tasha.

 On our layovers, we'd often shared a hotel room for safety reasons.
 Mandy was the social one while Tasha was more reserved and I, was in between.
 The 3 of us became inseparable.